Dilan012/Falling-Detection-System/README.md

 ## Prototype

-The device is attached to a belt
+The device is attached to a belt.

 <img src="Picture1.jpg" alt="Fall Detection Device" width="300"/>

 ## Features